Road trip in Kyrgyzstan: 13-day itinerary

 Your program includes several activities:

-What is included in the Road Trip?
+What's included in the Road Trip?

 Included: